ethanperitz/ethanperitz.github.io/index.md

 I’m a data scientist and educator.
 This site is a place for me to share:
 - 🛠️ Projects I've built
-- 📓 Blog posts and ideas
+- 📓 Posts and ideas about data science education
-- 📊 Data science lesson plans
+- 📊 Data science lesson plans, project ideas for students, and more

 ---

-## 🚀 Featured Projects
+## Featured Projects

 Check out [my project showcase](projects.html) for more.